rudi193-cmd/safe-app-utety-chat/README.md

 *A README by Professor Hanz Christain Anderthon, Dept. of Applied Kindness* *Copenhagen was present for the writing of this document.
 He approved it.*
-*Not to be confused with Hans Christian Andersen.*

 ---